mun-lang/book/src/ch00-00-introduction.md

 > Note: Mun & this book are currently under active development, any and all
 > content of this book not final and can still change.

-*Mun* is an embedable scripting language designed for developer productivity.
+*Mun* is an embeddable scripting language designed for developer productivity.

 * **Ahead of time compilation**
   Mun is compiled ahead of time (AOT), as opposed to being interpreted or